eiidoubleyuwes/kutu/README.md

         2. Web app: Develop a user-friendly web interface for password management.
         3. Security measures: Implement two-factor authentication, master password, etc.
         4. Cloud integration: I want this web app to be idealy hosted on the cloud,with some cloud services here and there,most likely on AWS.

+    C. Cool Suggestions/Future of this project:

+        1. Integrate password auditing tools to check for weak passwords and vulnerabilities.
+        2. Implement password sharing with secure one-time links for emergencies.
+        3. Offer secure notes storage for additional sensitive information.
+        4. Build a native app and or CLI tool for convenient access on the go.